Thoroughbred Racing vs. Harness Racing

 Choice of jockey silks – bright green and pink

-Thoroughbred Ownership Facts
+Thoroughbred Ownership

-Typical purses range from $20-100K
+Typical purses range from $20,000 to $100,000

-Greater cost involved in training
+Greater cost involved when in training at the track

 Dirt/clay racing surface